 The CATCHEM base model fits almost all data presented to it very well.
 The primary exception is the West larval SEAMAP index, which indicates a strong increasing trend that runs counter to the direction indicated by the other indices.
 Also the model consistently underestimated the value of some of the higher bycatches.
 It was suggested that this could be an indicator of post-recruit density dependence, but the points that were poorly fit have very large variances and it is likely that pattern seen is partly a consequence of having to fit landings data with much smaller CVs Nevertheless, it appears that one does not need to invoke additional mechanisms to fit the existing data.
-CATCHEM appears to have finessed any post-recruitment density dependence encountered with its age 1 start; the problems fitting the historical series without invoking density dependence (and potential production) associated with age 0 snapper is not available.
+CATCHEM appears to have finessed any post-recruitment density dependence with its age 1 start; the problems fitting the historical series without invoking density dependence encountered with the SRA models were not evident in the CATCHEM results.
+The cost is that any information (and potential production) associated with age 0 snapper is not available.